JitseB/ImageP/README.md

 `origin`, `calibration` and `unit` can also be defined from within the GUI.

-When the GUI is opened, you can use `ctrl+z` to remove the previously clicked point and the arrows (left and right) can be used to move through the frames when a video file is passed through the `gui` function parameters.
+When the GUI is opened, you can use `z` to remove the previously clicked point and the arrows (left and right) can be used to move through the frames when a video file is passed through the `gui` function parameters. `Shift-click` to add a new point.

 ## Copyright
 ImageP is published under the [MIT license](https://github.com/JitseB/ImageP/blob/main/LICENSE.md).